Biometric Face Comparison

 Face detection

-The first step when performing face matching is face detection.
+The first step when performing face comparison is face detection.
 This is an important step, because there might be no face or multiple faces present in the picture.
-Once a face is detected, it can be used in the matching process.
+Once a face is detected, it can be used in the comparison process.
 There are various face detection modes available, fast mode provides lower latency, in accurate mode detection is more precise.
 Mobile devices only support fast mode, server components are configured by default to accurate mode.

 Template extraction